Are Air Purifiers Effective Against Viruses? Here’s All To Know

 - How Can Air Purifiers Help Against Viruses?

 Viruses float in the air and can make you sick when you come in contact with them.
 Though complete exclusion can never be guaranteed, the chance of contracting the virus reduces by using a good air purifier.
 You can’t prevent contamination outside the house, but you can certainly control a lot indoors.
 In addition to this, personal hygiene and closed doors and windows should be taken care of when protecting yourself against viruses.
 Viruses can stick to tiny particles in the air, just like fine dust sticks to pollen.
-An air cleaner ensures that the fine dust, possibly with viruses, is eliminated.
+A pure air purifier ensures that the fine dust, possibly with viruses, is eliminated.

 - Air Purifiers Reduce the Chances of Airborne Diseases

 Airborne diseases such as flu and cold tend to spread in the environment through tiny pathogens.
 This is why when one family member gets sick, the other members get sick too.
 The possible explanation for this is that everyone is breathing the same air that is infected with viruses and an air purifier for viruses can help capture them.
 When you are removing the cause of airborne diseases, you are safeguarding yourself and others around you from them.
 Remember to have an air purifier with you if you live with elder people, children, or anyone with a weak immune system.

 - How Do Air Purifiers Work

 Air Purifiers contain one or more filters or a fan.
 This fan further consists of a system of internal fans to suck in all the air that’s coming in contact with them.
 The air then passes through these filters that clean the air by trapping all the pollutants like pollen or viruses and then disperse the cleaned air back into the room.
 This leads to healthy and clean air circulation throughout the room.